 VPN (OpenVPN)

-Run an OpenVPN server through QuickBox, generate user-specific client bundles, and download them securely from the dashboard route.
+Run an OpenVPN server through QuickBox, pick the port, protocol, subnet, and DNS at install time, generate user-specific client bundles, and download them securely from the dashboard route.

 Overview

-QuickBox ships OpenVPN as the built-in VPN utility, installing the server, EasyRSA PKI, iptables NAT, and nginx delivery for client bundles in one flow.
-The qb installer builds server and client certificates, enables the openvpn-server@server service, and seeds per-user .ovpn profiles plus a zipped download endpoint.
+QuickBox ships OpenVPN as the built-in SSL/TLS VPN utility, installing the server, EasyRSA PKI, iptables NAT, and nginx delivery for client bundles in one flow.
+The installer compiles OpenVPN, builds the server and client certificates, enables the openvpn-server@server service, and seeds a per-user .ovpn profile plus a zipped download endpoint.
+Administrators can run the install from the dashboard’s Package Management page (a modal sets the port, protocol, subnet, and DNS) or from the qb CLI — both paths drive the same installer.

 Key features